 God and world are both empirically real.

-Meaning they are related to one another.
+They are related to one another.

 Just as countless waves and One ocean are related.